First Republic Bank seized, sold to JPMorgan Chase

 But the vast majority of its deposits, like those in Silicon Valley and Signature Bank, were uninsured — that is, above the $250,000 limit set by the FDIC.
 And that worried analysts and investors.
 If First Republic were to fail, its depositors might not get all their money back.

 Those fears were crystalized in the bank’s recent quarterly results.
-First Republic experienced a modern day bank run as customers rushed to pull out more than $100 billion in deposits following the failure of Silicon Valley and Signature Bank.
+First Republic said customers rushed to pull out more than $100 billion in deposits following the failure of Silicon Valley and Signature Bank.
 Unlike bank runs throughout history, First Republic’s demise was fueled by the speed of social media and digital withdrawals that can be made in seconds from a cell phone.

-San Francisco-based First Republic said that it was only able to stanch the bleeding after a group of large banks stepped in to save it with $30 billion in uninsured deposits.

 Investors were skeptical, and the devastating quarterly report sent them running for the exits.
 First Republic shares fell 75% last week and closed Friday at $3.51.
 Any remaining shareholders are likely to get wiped out.
 The shares traded at $115 on March 8, right before Silicon Valley Bank failed.

-The Fed and FDIC, which regulate the banking industry along with the Office of Comptroller of the Currency, could face renewed criticism over their handling of First Republic.
+The Federal Reserve and FDIC, which regulate the banking industry along with the Office of Comptroller of the Currency, could face renewed criticism over their handling of First Republic.
 Both acknowledged Friday in separate reports that lax supervision had contributed to the failures of Silicon Valley Bank and Signature Bank.

 For Dimon and JPMorgan, there may be a sense of déjà vu: Back in 2008, Dimon was the go-to banker for Washington to find private solutions for that banking crisis and JPMorgan acquired both Bear Stearns and Washington Mutual.